-When you own a home-based or other small business, business opportunity or franchise, the words, names, phrases, symbols and logos you use to identify your company and all that it stands for are your brand.
+When you own a home-based or other small business, business opportunity or franchise, or are commencing a new business opportunity, the words, names, phrases, symbols and logos you use to identify your company and all that it stands for are your brand.
 They are what defines you and sets you apart.
 They allow you to create a reputation for yourself and your company that no other party can diminish.
 As a whole or in part, they are your trademark™ or service mark℠.

 Trademarks and service marks are what enable the consuming public to identify the products and/or services of one manufacturer or seller from another.
 The Nike “swoosh,” coupled with its unmistakable slogan “Just do it,” is a prime example of a trademark in that together they represent a product in the form of shoes, clothing, etc. The “golden arches” in concert with the name and style of the restaurant name McDonald’s constitute a service mark given that the company is a titan in the food service industry.

 Trademarks and service marks are in essence the same thing and as such are often referred to interchangeably as “trademarks,” but they provide just one form of intellectual property protection.
 Copyrights and patents serve a similar purpose and yet are distinctly different.
 Copyrights provide protection to the authors of original works of both published and unpublished material, whether it is literary, dramatic, musical or artistic.
 Patents are issued for inventions and grant property rights to the inventor.